GOOD Music: 2008–2011

 In 2008, British singer-songwriter Mr Hudson was signed, following the release of his debut A Tale of Two Cities (2007).
 There followed Kid Cudi, and manager Plain Pat.
 Kid Cudi's debut album, Man on the Moon: The End of Day was released under GOOD Music on September 15, 2009.
 The album earned three Grammy nominations and was certified Gold by the RIAA.
-A month later Mr Hudson's solo debut, Straight No Chaser, was released.
+A month later, Mr Hudson's major label debut, Straight No Chaser, was released.